 Legal information: such as being subject to current or past civil litigation, or being subject to successful investigation by a governmental, professional or other regulatory body.

-Corporate information: this includes personal information in relation to a corporate entity such as information about the directors, shareholders, legal representatives, ultimate beneficial owners and other key positions such as the money laundering reporting officer.
+Corporate information: this includes personal information in relation to individuals holding roles of influence within a corporate entity that is or seeks to be licensed by the GSC.
+This includes roles such as directors, shareholders, ultimate beneficial owners, senior managers in key roles and regulatory positions such as Money Laundering Reporting Officers etc.

 The GSC ensures that it only processes personal data if at least one of the following applies: